jundalisay/sp/content/en/research/mun/englands-treasure/chapter-19.md

-+++
+---
+title:  "The different effects of Natural and Artificial Wealth"
+heading:  "Chapter 17"
+date:  2020-01-18
+weight: 43
+c: "firebrick"
-title=  "The different effects of Natural and Artificial Wealth" heading=  "Chapter 19 " date=  2020-01-15 image=  "/covers/treasure.jpg" description=  "Britain has natural wealth, while the Dutch have artificial wealth derived from their skill and hard work" linkbtext=  "Chapter 18" linkb=  "/research/mun/englands-treasure/chapter-18" linkftext=  "Chapter 19" linkf=  "/research/mun/englands-treasure"
+description:  "Britain has natural wealth, while the Dutch have artificial wealth derived from their skill and hard work"
-+++
+---

 In the latter end of Chapter 3, I wrote about Natural and Artificial Wealth.
 I showed how much Art adds to Nature.